 - No nighttime mode for lights on machine

-6. Best for COVID-19: Molekule Air Pro FDA-Cleared Medical Air Purifier with PECO Technology
+6. Best for Viruses: Molekule Air Pro FDA-Cleared Medical Air Purifier with PECO Technology

 - Portable design